Definition

 • Agriculture has a significant economic impact, contributing to the GDP and employment.

-What Is Agriculture: Definition and Importance
+What Is Agriculture?
+Definition and Importance

 Agriculture is a multifaceted field that encompasses various aspects of science, technology, and engineering to produce the food, clothing, and other products we rely on daily.
 It involves the cultivation of crops, the raising of livestock, and the application of genetic improvements to enhance yields and disease resistance.